alcarruth/db_worm/README.md

 ### Asynchrony Model

-My ws_rmi code was originally developed using a callback model and the remote object was assumed to require a callback argument which means that the stub did as well.
+My ws-rmi code was originally developed using a callback model and the remote object was assumed to require a callback argument which means that the stub did as well.
 For a simple example, the stack class definition (in coffeescript) looks like this: